CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: The Proposed Framework

 The prior distribution $p(z)$ is assumed to be a Gaussian distribution $N(\cdot)$ with zero mean and unit variance for each dimension, as:

 To guide the feature learning process, we introduce two tasks by two classifiers: the demand prediction regressor $SR_y$ and the region classifier $SC_r$ with parameters $w_y$ and $w_r$, respectively.
 These modules take the latent features obtained from their respective encoders as input and predict their corresponding labels.
 Specifically, $SC_r$ classifies region label $r$ from the region-specific features $z_r$, while $SR_y$ predicts demand from the region-agnostic features $z$.
+This design explicitly assigns different predictive roles to $z$ and $z_r$, which complements the reconstruction objective in $L_{elbo}$ and promotes task-aligned factorization of the latent space.

-To achieve task-specific representations (i.e., two representations one for region-specific information and another for region-agnostic demand prediction), we define the task-specific loss function ($L_{TS}$) as:
+To achieve task-specific representations (i.e., two representations, one for region-specific information and another for region-agnostic demand prediction), we define the task-specific loss function ($L_{TS}$) as:

-This function, expressed in eq.\ref{eq:loss_function_ts}, calculates the average loss over all regions and data points using categorical cross-entropy $\ell(\cdot)$ and Mean absolute error $MAE(\cdot)$ where $N_r$ is the number of data for region $r$.
+This function, expressed in eq.\ref{eq:loss_function_ts}, calculates the average loss over all regions and data points using categorical cross-entropy $\ell(\cdot)$ and mean absolute error $MAE(\cdot)$ where $N_r$ is the number of data for region $r$.
 The objective of this loss function is to optimize the classifiers $SC_r$ and regressor $SR_y$ to accurately predict their respective labels.
 Minimizing this loss plays a critical role in facilitating the disentanglement of different task-specific information (encompassing both region-specific details and region-agnostic demand information) within the latent features.

 To further ensure the separation of the input into distinct encoded representations of non-overlapping information, we incorporate an Independent Excitation mechanism.
 This mechanism is designed to minimize the accuracy of the classifier $SC_r$ when the feature $z$ is fed into it, as follows: